 King Bolete may vary in color, shape, size, and habitat.
 The chef's favorite mushrooms have used in various recipes.
 They are great for drying, sautéing, frying, or pickling.

-King Bolete is the safest wild edible mushrooms for the novices.
+This fungus is the safest wild edible mushrooms for the novices.
 These mushrooms are easy to identify by their appearance and spongy-like surface underside of the cap.
-Check key identification to avoid lookalikes which can be bitter or even toxic.
+Check keys of King boletes identification to avoid lookalikes which can be bitter or even toxic.

-- Avoid boletus with red or orange pores and flesh that bruises blue or black
+- Avoid boletes with red or orange pores and flesh that bruises blue or black

-- If you aren’t certain, avoid boletus with yellow pores and bruise blue
+- If you aren’t certain, avoid boletes with yellow pores that bruise blue

-- If you aren’t absolutely sure it is edible, avoid orange-capped boletus with yellow pores and bruise blue
+- If you aren’t absolutely sure it is edible, avoid orange-capped boletes with yellow pores and bruise blue

 - Break of a small piece of mushroom, taste it (do not swallow).
 If it is bitter or sour, do not take it.

-Attention: This technique can be used for boletus only.
+Attention: This technique can be used for boletes only.
 Absolutely, do not use it for other species of mushrooms.

 Where and When to Find King Boletes in Oregon